kellyluo25/recollectives/_posts/2021-12-15-on-the-drive-down.md

 ---

-I spent six hours on a plane flying west-to-east across the country and had some thoughts about the places we go and the things that take us there.
+I spent six hours on a plane flying west-to-east across the country and had some thoughts about the places we go, the things that take us there, and (occasionally) the people we're with.

 This is about first texts, shared backseats, and conversational routes.